9072 Haley Center

 PhD, University of Delaware

-Christopher Keirstead received his PhD from the University of Delaware in 1999 and is a specialist in Victorian literature and culture.
-Other research and teaching interests include poetry, travel and mobility studies, genre studies, and Dickens.
+Christopher Keirstead received his PhD from the University of Delaware and is a specialist in Victorian literature and culture, poetry, and travel writing studies.
 His current book project, Repeat Engagements: Continuities of Mobility, Modernity, and Form in Travel Writing since the Nineteenth Century, revisits some of travel writing’s most enduring and politically-charged contact zones in an effort to map the unique ways the form seeks to render processes of historical, technological and cultural change.
-Other on-going research projects include studies of British travel writing about the American South and the significance of poetry in nineteenth-century European travel guides.
+Other on-going research projects include studies of contemporary travel writing about the U.S. South and the significance of coastal and seaside settings in nineteenth-century poetry.

 19th-century British literature and culture; poetry; Dickens; genre studies; travel writing; Victorian studies